masukai/AutoArea-GUI/README.md

 This **AutoArea-GUI** can calculate something's area in each picture repeatedly by Python 3 (3.8.6) instead of [ImageJ](https://imagej.nih.gov/ij/).
 **AutoArea-GUI** is also the GUI version of [AutoArea](https://github.com/masukai/AutoArea).

+2021.12.14: On Windows OS, I have received a report that the first line "#! /usr/bin/env python" in all python files can sometimes cause problems.
+Please remove it and try to run the file.

 ## Dependencies

 - Numpy (1.19.5)